 Ironman swimming – How to learn crawl / freestyle

 When I decided I wanted to do an Ironman, I couldn’t swim.
 I was able to get from one end of the pool to the other without drowning.
 But I wouldn’t call it swimming, and I wasn’t able to do it multiple times in a row.
 It took so much energy.

 My first time in the pool after deciding to train for an Ironman did not find me very motivated.
 At that point, I realized that there was a long road in front of me.
-Over the few years, I raced Ironman, I moved from not being able to swim (and not feeling comfortable in the water) to swimming just under one hour at Challenge Roth.
+Over the few years I raced Ironman, I moved from not swimming (and not feeling comfortable in the water) to swimming just under one hour at Challenge Roth.

-I analyzed both my training and performances, but also a lot of my peers’ examples, and I saw a pattern.
+I analyzed both my training and performances and a lot of my peers’ examples, and I saw a pattern.
 Most people that don’t have a swimming background might swim between 55 and 80 minutes.
 And they do that year after year.
 Most hit some kind of plateau in which they do not get much better.

 I got some good advice from a bunch of different people who helped me to go from a non-swimmer to a 60-minute Ironman swimmer, that I want to pass on to you:

 - Get swim lessons with a professional instructor.